What is Dry Etching?Any plasma treatment performed without the use of chemicals is commonly referred to as dry etching.

 Etching conditions in any of our systems are fully adjustable.
 Gas flow, pressure, and RF power settings may be adjusted manually or automatically by allowing the etching equipment to follow a pre-programmed recipe.

-Metal EtchingPlasma is able to etch small amounts of metal along with plastic and glass.
-Etching metal is time consuming but the benefits of plasma still hold true.
+Metal EtchingPlasma is able to etch very small amounts of metal along with plastic and glass.
+Etching metal is time consuming but for some applications the benefits of plasma still hold true.
 By heating the chamber, we can speed up the etching process.

 When etching metal, if only a small amount of metal needs to be removed, plasma may be a viable solution.

-Copper etching is not recommended as copper is highly resistant to plasma.
+Copper cleaning is not recommended as copper is highly resistant to plasma.

 Next: Plasma Descum